The Role of Vocabularies in Learning Sparse Representations for Ranking: ESPLADE TRAINING

 \section{ESPLADE TRAINING}

 This section describes pretraining, finetuning, and evaluation of the ESPLADE models.
 Throughout this paper, we refer pretrained model as EMLM (Expanded Masked Language Model) and the finetuned model as ESPLADE.
+Both model was introduced by \citet{dudek2023learning}, and our procedure is based on that paper.

+Here, we introduce their method at a high level.
+The prediction label of the MLM task is a token of vocabulary.
+The MLM outputs the probability of each token of the given vocabulary.
+The specification of vocabulary is shared physically in the model by the number of word embedding vectors in the input lookup table corresponding to each word in the vocabulary, and the weight vector of the output MLM FC layer for the prediction, also corresponding to each word in the vocabulary.
+Note that weight tying~\citep{press2017using} is often applied for sharing weight between them.

+In the \citet{dudek2023learning}'s method, EMLM reconstructs the weight and bias of the output MLM FC layer, leveraging the original MLM FC layer.
+The new output vocabulary can have a different set of words, and a different total number of words~(or dimension).